dragonlzm/PAVE/README.md

 ## Datasets
 We include the instructions for preparing different datasets for the PAVE training and evaluation in this section.
+You can find all the annotations and pre-extracted feature from [here](https://huggingface.co/datasets/zhuomingliu/PAVEDataset/tree/main)

 ### 1. ScanQA
 Please refer to [ScanQA_Prepare](./doc/scanqa_dataset_prep.md) for more information.